Women in the United States Prohibition movement: Anna Gordon

 Anna Gordon was born in Boston on July 21, 1853.
 She joined the Women's Christian Temperance Union after becoming Frances Willard’s private secretary.

 Pauline Morton Sabin

 Pauline Morton Sabin was born in 1887 to a wealthy family.
 After her divorce and subsequent remarriage to Charles Hamilton Sabin, she became involved in charity and political work.
 She organized Republican meetings and parties on her estate, leading her to eventually found the National Women’s Republican Club in 1921.
 She was the first woman to serve on the National Republican Committee.
 She continued work in politics, eventually campaigning for Herbert Hoover in the 1928 election.

 Her work in Prohibition was inspired by her distaste for the hypocrisy of politicians who supported Prohibition only in public and the clear ineffectiveness of the law.
 She had supported Herbert Hoover, a Prohibitionist, but after his inaugural address decided to organize the anti-Prohibitionist women of America against the party’s platform.
+She began to oppose Prohibition because everything the movement claimed to do, did the opposite.
+She made a strong argument against the Women's Christian Temperance Union, stating that repealing Prohibition would protect families from the crime and chaos Prohibition had caused.